apache/druid/docs/api-reference/retention-rules-api.md

 ### Sample request

-The following example updates the retention rules for a datasource with the name `kttm1`.
+The following example sets a set of broadcast, load, and drop retention rules for the `kttm1` datasource.

 <!--DOCUSAURUS_CODE_TABS-->